Jan XX: Coming Soon – Campaign Management

 - AB testing on subject line, message body, and send time.

 - Email Validation / List Cleansing.
 This is a big one for us and something we will be rolling out in phases throughout 2018.
 We want to help new customers bringing old/unused emails into our platform send out their first campaigns without triggering high bounce rate or account suspension.
 This will be supported by a combination of email validation and machine learning (AI) applied to list (new contacts) analysis.

 - List Management and Scrubbing.
 This would allow list owners to scrub emails that bounced from the active contact list.
 This would reduce cost since you get billed for active contacts stored.
-Possibly more important is that scrubbing bad emails would make your engagement stats more accurate.
+Possibly more important is that scrubbing bad emails would make your campaign level engagement stats more accurate.